IHE/ITI.PCF/input/pagecontent/ch-P.md

 ## P.3 Potential obligations

-Possible things that the BPPC policies might include are not fully known at this time.
+The full scope of privacy policies is potentially infinite.
 The following is a list that has been discovered through use by researchers, health information exchanges, and vendors.
 The following are some thoughts of things that might be orchestrated by BPPC Policies.

 ### General